Mathics3/mathics-scanner/README.rst

 Uses
 ----

-The scanner and character tables are used inside `Mathics <https://mathics.org>`_.
+The scanner and character tables are used inside `Mathics3 <https://mathics.org>`_.
 However information can also be used by other programs for tokenizing and formatting Wolfram Language code.

 For example, tables are used in `mathics-pygments <https://pypi.org/project/Mathics-Scanner/>`_, a Pygments-based lexer and highlighter for Mathematica/Wolfram Language source code.

-This library may be useful if you need to work with Wolfram Language named character and convert them to various formats.
+This library may be useful if you need to work with the Wolfram Language named character and convert it to various formats.

 Usage
 -----